mattermost/mattermost-developer-documentation/site/content/blog/2019-06-05-ldap-nested-groups-modelling-and-representation-in-code.md

 ## Native Solution

-There's an "extensible match operator" called `LDAP_MATCHING_RULE_IN_CHAIN` that, if installed, traveses nested groups.
+There's an "extensible match operator" called `LDAP_MATCHING_RULE_IN_CHAIN` that, if installed, traverses nested groups.
 It's used by adding the string `:1.2.840.113556.1.4.1941:` to your query filter.

 For example, this filter retrieves all of the recursive members of `developers`: